YuexinChen96/6442-project/Pokemon_Battle/Readme.md

 #### Control:
 Right: HP poison(60% HP recover), MP poison(40 mana recover), leave the game.
 User control: Attack, Spell 1(20 mana cost), Spell 2(20 mana cost), Spell 3(80 mana cost).
+If mana is not enough for spell, we block this button, same as poisons.

+#### Turn System
 Project uses **Turn** system: User turn -> Enemy turn -> User turn -> Enemy turn ...
 (Until User/Enemy loses all HP)
 If user loses all HP, it will redirect to the Game Over page.
 If user win the battle, it will redirect to the **Map**.